CVE-2026-14749

 Remediation

-Proactive Monitoring: Monitor server logs for suspicious payload patterns or unexpected process execution originating from the web application.
+Proactive Monitoring: Monitor system logs for unauthorized processes or unexpected file creation events emanating from the web server user account.

-Compensating Controls: Deploy a Web Application Firewall (WAF) with strict input validation rules to block common injection sequences before they reach the application.
+Compensating Controls: Utilize a Web Application Firewall (WAF) to inspect and block payloads containing common code injection patterns, such as PHP-style execution commands, submitted to the application.

 Exploitation status